GaloisInc/grease/oughta/README.md

 readability.
 It is often appropriate to just make a sequence of API calls with literal strings as arguments.

-FileCheck is used to test itself.
+Oughta is used to test itself.
 See the test suite for additional examples.

 ### Long matches